kokosda/channel-engine-top-5-orders/README.md

 - MS Visual Studio 2022 / Rider (latest)

 ## Remarks
-- Methods do not do null checking as C# nullable reference types feature is enabled.
+- Methods do not do null-checking of their parameters as C# nullable reference types feature is enabled and the code does not produce nullable-related warnings on compilation.